jonlpersson/ed-latimore/site/_category_pages/living-in-the-hood.md

     alignment:
     text_markdown: >-
-      If you’ve ever wondered what it’s like living in the hood, the first thing I can tell you is that you consider yourself lucky that you only get to wonder.
+      If you’ve ever wondered what it’s like living in the hood, the first thing I can tell you is that you should consider yourself lucky that you only get to wonder.
 I grew up in 2 different inner-city housing projects in the city of Pittsburgh.

       Pittsburgh doesn’t have some of the notorious hoods or housing projects